 The u: option specifies the user you wish to grant access

-The option allows read access
+The r option allows read access

 The w option allows write access